KRSJ1234/Climate_display_app/README.md

 # Climate_display_app
-A current climate display app using java
+A current climate display app using java and html